 Q: I frequently hear about sexual harassment.
 Does the law specifically address it?

-A: Though there is no specific, written federal or Ohio law regarding sexual harassment, a number of court decisions based on state and federal laws against sex discrimination have addressed the subject.
-As these decisions become part of the “common law,” they are used to decide future cases involving sexual harassment.
+A: Though there is no explicit, written federal or Ohio law regarding sexual harassment, courts, including the U.S. Supreme Court and the Supreme Court of Ohio, consider sexual harassment to be a form of sex discrimination, which is prohibited under both state and federal laws.
+These decisions have become part of the "common law," and they are used to decide future cases involving sexual harassment.
 Cases involving sexual harassment most often concern workplace behavior, which is the subject of this article.

 Q: What is considered "sexual harassment" in the workplace?